puppetlabs-toy-chest/trapperkeeper-demo/README.md

 # trapperkeeper-demo

+> The [trapperkeeper](https://github.com/puppetlabs/trapperkeeper) project is still being updated, but this repository is not being kept up-to-date.
+If you're interested in helping maintain it, let us know on the main trapperkeeper project.

 This repository contains a simple Trapperkeeper application that is based on the sample app created by the lein TK plugin.
 It involves cats ( <3 :3 <3 ) and is intended to show off the following features of TK:

  * multiple implementations of a given service (see `MeowService`)